danGalloNexerDigital/imgProcess/README.md

 ### Background
 - I have placed the cards on white paper
-- This ensure good contrast between the brown card and the background
+- This ensures good contrast between the brown card and the background
 - The image taken must be straight or it will not be properly converted
 - The cards also must line up